bytebase/bytebase.com-old/content/blog/database-cicd-best-practice-with-github.md

 This step is to make sure that:

-- Statements are executed correctly.
-We don’t want wrong database connections, insufficient permissions, object name conflicts, or basic syntax errors on our hands.
+- **Statements are executed correctly.** We don’t want wrong database connections, insufficient permissions, object name conflicts, or basic syntax errors on our hands.
-- All planned statements are executed.
-Omissions may occur when there are many scripts to be executed or if there are multiple target databases for batch execution.
+- **All planned statements are executed.** Omissions may occur when there are many scripts to be executed or if there are multiple target databases for batch execution.
-- The change execution process should not impact the business.
-Hardware resource exhaustion and locking the table for an extended period are not pleasant for the company.
+- **The change executions process should not impact the business.** Hardware resource exhaustion and locking the table for an extended period are not pleasant for the company.

 To avoid change-related errors, reducing the manual aspects is also crucial: the more things are automated, the fewer chances for mistakes to happen.
 Pre-configured pipelines to automatically apply SQL to the databases?
 That sounds rad.
 In order to avoid affecting regular business operations negatively, various zero-downtime change techniques should be adopted, especially for databases with large datasets.